waldur/waldur-docs/docs/user-guide/staff-users/service-desk/service-desk-config.md

 * **The maximum number of attempts to pull user from backend** - Set the maximum number of attempts to pull user data from the backend before the process is stopped.
 * **Creation source name** - Specify the source name used when creating tickets or records in SMAX.
 * **Smax verify ssl** - Toggle this setting to enable or disable SSL verification when communicating with the SMAX server.
+* **Smax certificate** - Optionally provide a custom CA certificate (PEM format) used to validate the TLS connection to the SMAX server.
+When set, it overrides the default CA bundle.
+This is useful when SMAX is hosted internally with a corporate or self-signed CA. The certificate is ignored if SSL verification is disabled.
+* **Smax webhook shared secret** - Shared secret expected in the `X-Webhook-Secret` header of inbound SMAX webhook deliveries.
+If left empty, webhook authentication is not enforced.

 ![Smax configuration](../../img/Smax_config.png)